Aaronius/penpal/README.md

 - `ConnectionTimeout`
   - `connection.promise` will be rejected with this error after the `timeout` duration has elapsed and a connection has not been established.
 - `NotInIframe`
-  - This error will be thrown when attempting to call `Penpal.connectToParent()` from outside of an iframe context.
+  - This error will be thrown when attempting to call `connectToParent()` from outside of an iframe context.
-- `IframeAlreadyAttachedToDom`
+- `NoIframeSrc`
-  - This error will be thrown when an iframe already attached to the DOM is passed to `Penpal.connectToChild()`.
+  - This error will be thrown when the iframe passed into `connectToChild` does not have `src` or `srcdoc` set.

 For your convenience, these error codes are exported as constants that can be imported as follows: